GTM Strategy for Startups: From First Customers to Scale

 Updated April 2026 — A practical guide to building and scaling your startup go-to-market strategy

 Most startup advice about go-to-market strategy is written for companies that already have product-market fit, a sales team, and a marketing budget.
 That's great if you're Series B. It's useless if you're pre-revenue, pre-PMF, or trying to figure out whether anyone actually wants what you've built.
+Forrester research consistently shows that buyer behaviour has fundamentally shifted toward self-directed discovery — which makes the founder-led learning loop more important, not less.

-This guide is for startup founders, first-time sales hires, and early-stage operators who need to build a GTM strategy that matches where they actually are — not where some framework assumes they should be.
-We'll start at the very beginning (before product-market fit) and work our way to the point where you're ready to scale.
-No theory for its own sake.
-Just what works.
+This guide is for founders and early-stage operators who need a GTM strategy that matches where they actually are.
+We start before product-market fit and work to the point where you're ready to scale.
+If you want fundamentals first, see our guide to what a go-to-market strategy actually is.

 Table of Contents